'the other' Jan van Kessel

-Jan van Kessel or the other Jan van Kessel (c.
-1620, Antwerp - in or after 1661, Amsterdam (?)) was a Flemish painter of still lifes of fruits, hunting pieces and flowers.
+Jan van Kessel (c.
+1620 – in or after 1661) sometimes known as the other Jan van Kessel to distinguish him from contemporary artists of the same name, was a Flemish painter of still lifes of fruits, hunting pieces and flowers.
 After training in Antwerp he moved to the Dutch Republic where he is recorded as operating a studio in Amsterdam.

 Biography

 Very little information is available about the life of Jan van Kessel.
 He was born in Antwerp some time between 1615 and 1625.
 He trained with the history painter Simon de Vos.
 He was admitted as a master in the Antwerp Guild of St Luke in the Guild year 1644–1645, the same year as Jan van Kessel the Elder with whom he is often confused.

 He is recorded in 1649 in Amsterdam, where he received in September 1649 two assistants: Jan Baptist Walvis and Gerrit Cornelisz.

-His last recorded work dates from 1661 and he is believed to have died in or after 1661.
+His last recorded work dates from 1661 and he is believed to have died in or after 1661, possibly in Amsterdam.